electro-smith/pd2dsy/README.md

 an intiial cpp template exists in the util folder, along with submodules for the libraries needed.

+## Current state

+the pd2dsy script is currently written in python, and can be run as:

+`python pd2dsy.py pdfile.pd`

+This currently only runs the HVCC command and creates a new folder with the output source code.

 ## Next steps

 0. Add a functional example demonstrating audio/control usage with hvcc and libdaisy.